IBM/fabcar-blockchain-sample/README.md

 ## Featured technologies
 + [Hyperledger Fabric v1.4](https://hyperledger-fabric.readthedocs.io) is a platform for distributed ledger solutions, underpinned by a modular architecture that delivers high degrees of confidentiality, resiliency, flexibility, and scalability.
 + [Node.js](https://nodejs.org) is an open source, cross-platform JavaScript run-time environment that executes server-side JavaScript code.
-+ [Express.js](https://expressjs.com/) is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications
++ [Express.js](https://expressjs.com/) is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
-+ [Vue.js](https://getbootstrap.com/) is an open source toolkit for developing with HTML, CSS, and JavaScript.
++ [Angular.io](https://angular.io/) is a front-end framework for building web applications.

 ## Running the application